VGKintsugi/Satlink-Linux/README.md

 ## Sega Saturn USB DataLink (Linux)

 Satlink is a Linux utility that communicates with the [Saturn USB DataLink](http://www.gamingenterprisesinc.com/DataLink/) to read memory, write memory, and launch Saturn homebrew.
-Satlink was developed because the original DataLink software was Linux only.
+Satlink was developed because the original DataLink software was Windows only.

 ## Examples
 ```Bash